Summer Skin Care

 As dermatology providers, we have often been asked the question from our patients as to the risks of indoor versus outdoor tanning.

 These figures are based on a recent exhaustive analysis of 27 studies by the International Research Institute in Lyons, France.
 Essentially, people who tan indoors are 74% more likely to develop melanoma in their lifetime.
-Those who started tanning before age 35 have an even higher risk of 87%, of developing Melanoma.
-The majority of tanning beds patrons are girls and women ages 16 to 29.
+Those who started tanning before age 35 have an even higher risk of 87% of developing melanoma.
+The majority of tanning bed patrons are girls and women ages 16 to 29.
 They display a high level of knowledge about the risks of UV exposure, but this awareness does not alter tanning behavior.

 The number of melanoma cases has tripled in the past twenty years.
 In 2012, melanoma has affected an estimated 76,250 people, killing 9,180 in the U.S. alone.
 The British Medical Journal published a study linking more than 5% of all melanomas to tanning bed use.